ToughNutToCrack/ARWT/README.md

 <p>
 <b>Currently, we can't spend as much time as we would on the project.
 We're developing it as a side project on free time.
 We intend to increase our efforts if we see that the library gets positive feedbacks, and the community is interested.</b>

-The best thing you can do to support us is testing our library, <b>contributing in the development via pull requests</b> and letting us know, via socials, email, or Discord, your use case and what you think about it.
+The best thing you can do to support us is testing our library, <b>contributing in the development via pull requests</b> and letting us know via socials your use case and what you think about it.
 </p>

 ## 🚀 How to contribute